mozolin/matter-thread/apps/esp-thread-br/README.md

-# OTBR Web Page Optimization
+# ESP OTBR Example Optimization
 https://github.com/espressif/esp-thread-br.git
+**1) Web Page**
+**2) Configuration parameters**
+**3) mDNS: instance name and hostname**

+## 1) Web Page

-Considering that the ESP32-S3 chip on the ESP OTBR board has 16MB of flash memory, we can optimize the web page code inside the OTBR.
+Considering that the ESP32-S3 chip on the ESP OTBR board can have 8MB or 16MB of flash memory, we can optimize the web page code inside the OTBR.
+Moreover, we can set custom values for mDNS instance name and mDNS hostname.

-In any case, this is worth checking if the flash memory capacity is really 16 MB:
+In any case, this is worth checking if the flash memory capacity is really more than 4MB:
 ~~~
 esptool -p COM3 flash_id
 ~~~